cscart/docs/en/developer_guide/core/coding_standards/php.rst

 Inverted Conditions
 ^^^^^^^^^^^^^^^^^^^

-Conditions like ``!empty($_REQUEST)`` hamper readability, especially when they are a part of complex conditions and expressions.
+Conditions like ``!empty($_REQUEST)`` harm readability, especially when they are a part of complex conditions and expressions.
 You **should** avoid inverted conditions, unless the alternate solution makes the code even less readable.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Example: Getting Rid of Code Smells